ibm-cloud-docs/satellite/satellite-cli-reference-v2.md

 ### Command options
 {: #experimental-connector-ls-options}

+`--after AFTER`
+:    Show Satellite Connectors after the given cursor.

+`--first FIRST`
+:    View the next Satellite Connectors, up to the first number of Connectors.

 `--output OUTPUT`
 :    Prints the command output in the provided format.
 Accepted values: `json`

 `-q`
 :    Do not show the message of the day or update reminders.

-`--region REGION`
-:    List only Satellite connectors in the specified IBM Cloud region.
 {: #experimental-connector-ls-options-dl}

 ## `ibmcloud sat experimental connector rm`
 {: #experimental-connector-rm-cli}

-[Expires on 2024-11-18] Delete a Satellite connector.
+[Expires on 2024-11-18.
+Use `ibmcloud sat connector rm` instead] Delete a Satellite connector.

 ```txt
 ibmcloud sat experimental connector rm --connector-id ID [-f] [-q]